 0.02 mSv/h for chemical concentrates of uranium, other than uranium hexafluoride;

-For tanks, freight containers and unpackaged LSA-I and SCO-I, the value determined in step (a) above shall be multiplied by the appropriate factor from Table 5.1.5.3.1;
+For tanks, freight containers and unpackaged LSA-I, SCO-I and SCO-III, the value determined in step (a) above shall be multiplied by the appropriate factor from Table 5.1.5.3.1;

-The value obtained in steps (a) and (b) above shall be rounded up to the first decimal place (e.g. 1.13 becomes 1.2), except that a value of 0.05 or less may be considered as zero.
+The value obtained in steps (a) and (b) above shall be rounded up to the first decimal place (e.g. 1.13 becomes 1.2), except that a value of 0.05 or less may be considered as zero and the resulting number is the transport index value (without unit).

 [IAEA:523]

-Table 5.1.5.3.1 :Multiplication factors for tanks, freight containers and unpackaged LSA-I and SCO-I
+Table 5.1.5.3.1 :Multiplication factors for tanks, freight containers and unpackaged LSA-I, SCO-I and SCO-III